ksator/automation_summit_Q3_2018/README.md

 ### junos-eznc test

-Verify you can use junos-eznc
+Verify you can use junos-eznc on the master
 ```
 # python
 Python 2.7.12 (default, Dec  4 2017, 14:50:18)